 JW: How did the session work?

-PR: Leslie sang to her original voice wearing headphones.
+PR: Lesley sang to her original voice wearing headphones.
 We pulled the erase head to stay first generation.
 It was crazy to do, but we wound up with much stronger sound and a bigger beat.
-Quincy trusted me, and Leslie had rehearsed what she was supposed to do.
+Quincy trusted me, and Lesley had rehearsed what she was supposed to do.
 If you listen carefully to the record, there’s a sweet amount of imperfection.
 But it sounds great.
 I also remixed it so that it had the right kind of pound.

 JW: Why the fuss—why did you want that pound?

 PR: The big deal for any of us making records in the early ‘60s, as we switched from jazz to pop music, was to get records to sound louder than anyone else’s without using too much compression to do it.
 You wouldn’t want to do that on a jazz record because you don’t want to lose a generation.
 Jazz listeners have sharper ears.
 When you compressed tape, you wound up with noise on there that sounded like an old AM radio.
 It really was ugly.
-Long story short, everything worked out great and Leslie's single was a big hit.
+Long story short, everything worked out great and Lesley's single was a big hit.

 JW: Before you engineered Dionne Warwick’s The Look of Love in 1967, you were in England engineering Dusty Springfield’s version in 1966, yes?